tscanlin/developers.optimizely.com/src/content/rest/reference/dcpservices/2-create.md

 ---

 Creates a new DCP Service under customer’s account.
 The service is not yet attached to any project; use project API calls below to do that.
+NOTE: Be sure to update projects with DCPService field after DCPService creation using /PUT projects